scriptfarm/Atlas-Android-Messenger/README.md

   }
 ]`

-Learn more about the authentication flow [here] (https://docs.layer.com/sdk/android/authentication).
+Learn more about the authentication flow [here](https://docs.layer.com/sdk/android/authentication).

 ### <a name="pushnotifications"></a>Push Notifications